shdhumale/diagram-design/README.md

 # diagram-design
 This repo shows the usage of diagram-design repo to create software diagram like sequence, UML for the given project

-Here is a comprehensive and professional template for a `README.md` file tailored for the `diagram-design` repository.
-You can copy, modify, and save this directly into your project root.

 ```markdown
 # Diagram Design